liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/13-creating-ios-themes.markdown

             s.dependency 'LiferayScreens'
         end

-6. Doublecheck this `podspec` file to make sure you changed the occurences of `Name` and `name` to your theme's name in the following lines:
+6. Doublecheck this `podspec` file to make sure you changed the occurrences of `Name` and `name` to your theme's name in the following lines:

         s.name = 'LiferayScreensTheme-Name'